Winter Winds

 Q: Who is eligible to join RCR Winds?

-A: Even though WGI Winds Independent groups are permitted to have members of any age, RCR's primary focus is youth education, so we are imposing our own age limits.
-These will follow those of WGI Independent Open Guard ensembles - members must be 23 years of age or younger on April 1st, 2025 to be eligible to participate.
-We do not have an age minimum; however, we expect the average age of RCR members will be around 18-19.
+A: Even though WGI Winds Independent groups are permitted to have members of any age, RCR's primary focus is youth education.
+Members must be 23 or younger on April 1st, 2026, to be eligible to participate.
+We do not have an age minimum; however, we expect the average age of RCR members to be around 18-19 years.

 Q: What instruments are allowed in a Winds ensemble?